 It will turn off Spotlight on your Mac.
 If you want to get it back to work, get into Recovery Mode once again and enter csrutil enable command in the Terminal app.
 Don’t forget to restart your MacBook.

-If you don’t want to be distracted by Spotlight suggestions, there’s also a way to turn them off.
+If you don’t want to be distracted by Siri Suggestions in Spotlight, there’s also a way to turn them off.
 It will not turn off Spotlight completely.